MicrosoftDocs/VBA-Docs/api/Access.AcImportXMLOption.md

 # AcImportXMLOption enumeration (Access)

-Specifies the action to take when using the [Application.ImportXML Method (Access)](Access.Application.ImportXML.md) method to import data from an XML file.
+Specifies the action to take when using the [Application.ImportXML method (Access)](Access.Application.ImportXML.md) method to import data from an XML file.